 The Engineering Co-op Program offered by the Faculty of Applied Science prepares students for the job market through valuable paid work experience.
 The Co-op Program is available to both undergraduate and MEng Electrical and Computer Engineering students.
 With specialized undergraduate programs designed for Electrical Engineering and Computer Engineering and a combined MEng Electrical and Computer Engineering program, the Co-op Program gives students a first-hand look into industry.
-For more information, please visit the Engineering Co-op website.

 The Engineering Co-op Program is designed to integrate academic studies and technical engineering work.
 These work terms are not internships, students must receive pay during their time working, which can assist with the cost of education.
 By participating in the program, students can complete their degree while building their skills and resumes with relevant work experience.

 Students who wish to be considered for the program must meet all the requirements of the Faculty of Applied Science (Engineering) and will be selected on the basis of their application which will look at career motivation, maturity, commitment, written and verbal communication skills, and academic marks.
 To graduate with co-op standing, a student must have satisfactorily completed a minimum of four work terms of four months, in addition to the normal academic requirements.

 Undergraduates can apply for the Engineering Co-op Program at the beginning of either their second or third year of their Engineering degree.
 The year-round program entails one spring, one fall, as well as three summer work terms.
 Participation in the program will require an extra year to finish a B.A.Sc. degree.
 MEng students have a choice of completing one or two work terms of summer and/or fall before graduation.